-Using the controls, people can filter, sort and rearrange the data by five different causes of incident (for example, ‘Human error’ or ‘Mechanic’) and six different phases of flight (from ‘Grounded’ to ‘Landing’).
+Using the controls, people could filter, sort and rearrange the data by five different causes of incident (for example, ‘Human error’ or ‘Mechanic’) and six different phases of flight (from ‘Grounded’ to ‘Landing’).

 This is a serious subject, but we wanted to offset a sombre background with bold colours that made the experience feel inviting and contemporary.
-Similarly, we spent a lot of time adding smooth, organic physics to the movements of the bubbles to provide a pleasing user experience.
+Similarly, we added smooth, organic physics to the movements of the bubbles to provide a pleasing user experience.

-It highlighted the fact that human error is largely being removed by automation.
+Many stories surfaced, but one stand-out narrative was how human error is slowly disappearing thanks to automation.
 Something that could have interesting implications for the fast-growing driverless car industry.

 Get in touch:firstname.lastname@example.org

 See – and hear – how Air Traffic Controllers shepherd us safely through the skies in this interactive simulation.

 Visualizing a subject that too many turn away from: an interactive exploration of the fight to eradicate 10 Neglected Tropical Diseases (NTDs).